WWWCourses/ProgressBG/README.md

-Agenda, exercises and other resources for ProgressBG Courses prepared by Iva E.Popova
+Agenda, exercises and other resources for ProgressBG Courses prepared by Iva E.Popova.

+Only the working versions are published here.